MichaIng/DietPi-Docs/docs/software/advanced_networking.md

     Additionally, DHCP leases can be monitored via the file `/var/lib/dhcp/dhcpd.leases`.

 === "Combine with AdGuard Home resp.
-Pi-Hole"
+Pi-hole"

     The WiFi HotSpot can be combined with AdGuard Home resp.
-Pi-Hole.
+Pi-hole.
 To do this, the DHCP server needs to know the IP address of the Ad-Blocker system and announces it as the DNS server for the WiFi area.

     The corresponding file is `/etc/dhcp/dhcpd.conf`, the entry `option domain-name-servers` has to be set to your Ad-Blocker IP address.
     In the following there are three examples given starting from the following base `dhcpd.conf` content: